June 26th, 2015

 " Ashley, why are you crying”?

 A blaring honk echoed from the distance.
-Alex’s grasp un-tightened, as his head swiveled to the direction of the truck.
-His grandmother, Amanda, was signaling him, open palm swaying viciously back and forth, calling him from the driver’s seat.
+Alex’s grasp un-tightened, as his head swivelled to the direction of the truck.
+His grandmother, Amanda, was signalling him, open palm swaying viciously back and forth, calling him from the driver’s seat.
 Alex peered into my teary crystal blue eyes with a crooked side smile, his eyebrows raised as hehe carelessly wiped my mascara-stained cheeks.

-“Don’t cry, I’m not leaving just yet baby girl”, Alex said with a reassurance in his voice.
+“Don’t cry, I’m not leaving just yet baby girl”, Alex said with reassurance in his voice.

 “Please....don’t leave me”, whimpers slipped with every word I said trying to hold back to tears.